-Title IX Policy: In compliance with applicable laws and regulations (e.g., Americans with Disabilities Act (ADA), Title I, Title VI, Title VII, Title IX of the Civil Rights Act or Section 504 of the Rehabilitation Act of 1973, the Age Discrimination in Employment Act), Clatsop Community College is an equal opportunity institution providing education and employment opportunities without regard to race, color, national or ethnic origin, ancestry, age, religion or religious creed, disability or handicap, sex, gender identity or expression, sexual orientation, marital status, military or veteran status, or any other characteristic protected under applicable federal, state or local law.
+Title VI, Title VII, Title IX of the Civil Rights Act or Section 504 of the Rehabilitation Act of 1973, the Age Discrimination in Employment Act), Clatsop Community College is an equal opportunity institution providing education and employment opportunities without regard to race, color, national or ethnic origin, ancestry, age, religion or religious creed, disability or handicap, sex, gender identity or expression, sexual orientation, marital status, military or veteran status, or any other characteristic protected under applicable federal, state or local law.
 In keeping with requirements of federal and state law, the College attempts to remove any vestige of discrimination in employment, assignment and promotion of personnel, in educational opportunities and services offered students, in courses and programs, in student discipline, in location and use of facilities, in educational offerings and material, and in accommodating the public at public meetings.